puppeteer/puppeteer/docs/api.md

 If a selector string contains a forward slash `/` the selector is instead regarded as custom selector where everything before the slash is the [custom handler](#puppeteerregistercustomqueryhandlername-queryhandler) name and everything after is the selector: `<handler>/<selector>`.
 Puppeteer ships with two such custom handlers pre-registered:

-- `aria/`: Queries the accessibilty tree for computed accessibility properties.
+- `aria`: Queries the accessibilty tree for computed accessibility properties.
   The selectors consist of an accessible name to query for and optionally further aria attributes on the form `[<attribute>=<value>]`.
   Currently, we only support the `name` and `role` attribute.